Ideally suited for Years 9,10 or 11

 Audience number: approximately 150

-Venue: ideally school hall with the audience on four sides
+Venue: ideally school hall with the audience on three sides

 Vibrant language and physical theatre chart the devastating effect that one act of evil can have on an otherwise honourable and loyal man – we see how the ripples of that act spread to destroy both Macbeth himself and all those for whom he cared.
 As their actions are challenged by a third character who also brings the wider world of the play to life, Macbeth and his wife are seen to become ever more prey to the devastating horrors they have unleashed as they move inevitably towards their doom.